neuroinformatics-unit/beekeeper/CONTRIBUTING.md

 ### Creating a development environment

-It is recommended to use [conda](https://docs.conda.io/en/latest/) to install a development environment for beekeeper.
+It is recommended to use [conda](https://docs.conda.io/en/latest/) to install a development environment for `beekeeper`.
 Once you have `conda` installed, the following commands will create and activate a `conda` environment with the requirements needed for a development environment: